websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 ## SEO and Accessibility Checks

-The Page Audit tool in Liferay DXP evaluates the following elements,
+The Page Audit tool in Liferay DXP evaluates the following elements:

 SEO issues: